oppia/oppia-web-developer-docs/Github-Issue-Guide.md

 <img width="1440" alt="Screenshot 2023-06-08 at 23 53 15" src="https://github.com/Ash-2k3/oppia-web-developer-docs/assets/98253080/e4ac8fd7-858f-41ca-84c1-0b7a32f425d6">

 4. On the issue creation page, provide a concise and descriptive title for your issue in the "Title" field and follow the steps as mentioned along with each comment box.

+   `Note :` Read starred comment box means it must be filled.
 <img width="1440" alt="Screenshot 2023-06-09 at 00 00 18" src="https://github.com/Ash-2k3/oppia-web-developer-docs/assets/98253080/0a578025-cef5-4a6b-bb7b-dbf0ba0b8887">

 5. If applicable, you can include screenshots or any other supporting files by dragging and dropping them into the comment box.

-6. Preview your issue by clicking on the "Preview" tab and make any necessary edits.

-7. Once you are satisfied with your issue, click on the green "Submit new issue" button to file it.
+6. Once you are satisfied with your issue, click on the green "Submit new issue" button to file it.

 ## Engage in the Issue Discussion